LandEcosystems/OmniTools.jl/README.md

 - SindbadOptimization: includes the optimization schemes and functions to optimize the model, and has dev dependency on SindbadTEM and SindbadMetrics
 - SindbadSetup: includes the setup of sindbad model structure and info from the json settings, and has dev dependency on Sindbad and SindbadUtils
 - SindbadTEM: includes the main functions to run SINDBAD Terrestrial Ecosystem Model, and and has dev dependency on Sindbad, SindbadSetup, and SindbadUtils
-- SindbadUtils: includes utility functions that are used in other Sindbad lib packages, which has no dev dependency on other lib packages and Sindbad info, and is dependent on external libraries only.
+- SindbadUtils: includes utility functions that are used in other Sindbad lib packages, which has no dev dependency on other lib packages and Sindbad info, and is dependent on external libraries only

 ### Using Sindbad in your example